Toward Self-Authoring Software Systems

 Every action traversing the pipeline passes through Stage 04: Approval.
 The Zone Model determines what happens there.
 It is the structural guarantee that the system respects human authority—not through prompting, but through architectural constraint.

-Zone boundaries are declarative—defined in configuration, not hardcoded.
-A healthcare deployment and a content scheduling deployment use the same Zone Model with different boundaries.
+Zone boundaries are declarative—defined in configuration, not hardcoded—and in 2.0 they key on operator scope, not action category: a write’s zone is computed from what it changes (the scope-defining surface versus a granted in-scope workspace), never from which category of action it resembles.
+A healthcare deployment and a content-scheduling deployment use the same Zone Model with different boundaries.
 The architecture is identical.
 The governance is domain-specific.

 The Autonomaton is not a static system.
 It is a self-reinforcing improvement loop—a ratchet that turns interaction data into reusable skills and migrates those skills toward cheaper execution tiers through confirmed use.